MusicGenerator/mumble-ruby-pluginbot-docker/README.md

 If you omit all -e variables the bot connects to m.natenom.com into our Bottest channel.

+## Configure mumble-ruby-pluginbot
+See conf/override_config.yml which is an override config.
+That means you only need to add settings you want to be overwritten.

-## Configure the bot
+## Configure mpd
-See conf/override_config.yml and conf/mpd.conf
+See conf/mpd.conf which is the complete configuration file.

 ## Playlists, state
 The playlists are stored within the container, not in the volumes.